 Use keywords strategically.

 At your interview, make sure that you use these keywords in your answers to questions.
-If you aren’t asked directly to talk about a particular keyword, you can introduce it yourself in a relevant context.
+If you aren’t asked directly to talk about a particular keyword, then you can introduce it yourself in a relevant context.
 For example, if asked about how you assess your students, you might say that you use “differentiated assessment” by doing this, that, and the other thing, an approach that you find is most apt to lead to “student success.”
 There we go, that’s two keywords used in one sentence.

 But don’t simply fling around keywords as empty jargon.
 You need to do some research on the school itself so that you can apply the keywords to the specific context in which you hope to be working.
 Examine the school’s official web page to find out what the school is about, what the community is doing, what the school’s goals are, and so on.
 Before one particular job interview, I looked up the school and the department where I hoped to be hired.
 There I found a fantastic description of an annual school-wide event that just blew me away.
 The website included a description of what the event included, videos, and student testimonials.
 I knew I wanted in, so I dug deeper and was prepared with tons of context, information, and questions when the time came for the interview.